Your Food, Simplified — movewell.

 🍗

-Prep two proteins so you don't get sick of your food
+Prep two proteins so you don't get bored

-Eating the same thing every day gets old fast and that's usually what makes people quit meal prepping.
+Eating the same thing every day gets old fast.
 Try cooking two different proteins like shredded chicken AND ground turkey so you have options throughout the week.
-Your meals will feel way less repetitive.

 📅